-Droskar's Crag - Sitting to the south and the east of the Little Spindle is a quirk of geography, an artificial mountain built stone by stone.
-The small jut of Droskar's Crag barely peeks up over the treetops.
+Droskar's Crag - Sitting to the south and the east of the Little Spindle is a quirk of geography.
+Built stone by stone the small jut of Droskar's Crag barely peeks up over the treetops.
 Over the years the stones have lost their edges and nature has taken its course.
 The mountain is now largely indistinguishable from any other.
+Below it are the cavernous workshops of Droskar's dedicated cult, now long gone.

-Ebincourt - The ruins between the rivers Cormer and Belton on a small island.
+Ebincourt - The ruins between the rivers Cormer and Belton have no proper name, but have been called Ebincourt for well over two hundred years.
 The ruins are mainly stone walls and tile roofs, since all wood has rotted away.
+While the architecture seems outdated now, it must have been tremendously advanced when built.
 Rumors abound that the location is haunted, and most locals believe them enough to stay away.